top of page

 3. Stealth Marketing: Covert advertising methods, including undercover and native advertising, are prohibited.

 4. Regulation of Pharmaceuticals and Medical Devices: Ads for these products must be factual and not misleading.
-Marketing Authorization Holders are required for compliance.
+Marketing Authorisation Holders are required for compliance.

-5. Cosmetic Labeling: Labels must be in Japanese and list all ingredients.
+5. Cosmetic Labelling: Labels must be in Japanese and list all ingredients.
 False or misleading claims are not allowed.

 6. Health Claims in Food Advertising: The Consumer Affairs Agency (CAA) must substantiate and approve specific health-related claims.